lukisko/RaceOrganizer/README.md

 7. As a creator, I want to set maximum possible points for the checkpoint, so I can adjust the difficulty of the checkpoints . ❎
 8. As a creator, I want to get a leaderboard of participants at the end of the race, so I know the winners of the race.
 9. As a moderator, I want to filter participants, so I can give points more easily to specific users.
-10. As a moderator, I want to overview multiple participants at a time, so I can set the same ending time for more people.
+10. As a moderator, I want to overview multiple participants at a time, so I can set the same ending time/points for more people.
 ***
 ##### Low: